About this lesson

 Here’s a link to compare their fees: Stripe vs PayPal.
 The main difference is Stripe charges you less fees in most cases, and allows you to have an integrated checkout solution on your site by default.
 PayPal requires you to subscribe to PayPal Payments Pro for the same features.

 Either way, they’ll both be installed and usable on your site.
 They both allow for a solid solution right out of the gate, but plenty of other options are available for more specific use cases.
-For this lesson, you don't have to set up an ACTUAL payment system.

 Next we need to determine our shipping methods: